Wobblyyyy/docs/pathfinder2/documentation.md

 A fast trajectory is a linear trajectory, but it's less precise.
 The purpose of a fast trajectory is documented in the file - check it out right [here](https://github.com/Wobblyyyy/Pathfinder2/blob/master/pathfinder2-core/src/main/java/me/wobblyyyy/pathfinder2/trajectory/FastTrajectory.java).

+Fast trajectories save speed by not requiring your robot to meet certain tolerance values when it determines if it has or has not completed a follower.
+This makes the trajectory less accurate, but can save a good amount of time, as your robot won't be required to adjust itself, which can take quite a while to do, and sometimes cause your robot to circle around a point forever.

 #### Timed trajectory
 A timed trajectory is unlike any of the other forms of trajectory - it operates